Egyptian AI Lens: Architecture and Design of an LLM-Powered Art Analysis System

 Try the system: Egyptian AI Lens

-Source code: Available in the blog repository
+Source code: Available in the Lambda repository

 The intersection of computer vision, large language models, and archaeology opens fascinating possibilities for making historical knowledge more accessible.
 This project serves as a blueprint for similar applications across other domains.